 Advertiser Disclosure: This post includes references to offers from our partners.
 We may receive compensation when you click on links to those products.
 However, the opinions expressed here are ours alone and at no time has the editorial content been provided, reviewed, or approved by any issuer.

-The Citi Prestige® Card is an exclusive, extremely generous travel rewards credit card that requires excellent credit and charges a $450 annual fee (rising to $495 later in 2019).
-With an impressive rewards program, a host of travel-related benefits, and a variety of luxurious (and practical) perks that aren’t available to folks who use lesser cards, Prestige lives up to its name – if you can meet its stringent credit requirements and afford its hefty annual fee.
+The Citi Prestige® Card is an exclusive, extremely generous travel rewards credit card that requires excellent credit and charges a $495.
+With an impressive rewards program, a host of travel-related benefits (including a generous annual travel fee credit worth $250 per year), and a variety of luxurious (and practical) perks that aren’t available to folks who use lesser cards, Prestige lives up to its name – if you can meet its stringent credit requirements and afford its hefty annual fee.

 Citi Prestige is comparable to other high-end cards, including the American Express Platinum Card ($550 annual fee), the United MileagePlus Club Card ($450 annual fee), and the American Express Delta Reserve Credit Card ($450 annual fee).